Ceejayski/rails-realtime-search/README.md

 - Hello world how are you?

 This is a bad example because the search engine didn't filter what the user searched for.
-## Installation

-1. Clone this repo to your local machine using `git clone <repo_url>`
-2. Run `bundle install` to install all the gems
-3. Run `rails db:create` to create the database
-4. Run `rails db:migrate` to migrate the database
-5. Run `rails db:seed` to seed the database
-6. Run `rails s` to start the server
-7. Open your browser and go to `localhost:3000` to view the app

 ## Test

 1. Run `rspec` to run all the tests